2022IsHere/Embedded-linux/lab7/Readme.md

 pi@raspberrypi:~ $ sudo tail -20 /var/log/lighttpd/error.log
 pi@raspberrypi:~ $ sudo tail -20 /var/log/syslog
 ```
 QUESTION #2: Where did you find information on which file and line your error was?
+Get the relevant error message to file result2, put it into lab7/results repo path, commit and push.

-Finally, remove the offending line from config, save file and relaod service.
+Finally, remove the offending line from config, save file and start service.
 Check that it runs normally again.
+(Hint: force-reload requires the service is running, so it may fail.
+You need to <b>start</b> the service.
+> There is a nice summary on systemctl features: https://www.digitalocean.com/community/tutorials/how-to-use-systemctl-to-manage-systemd-services-and-units (and of course chapter 18.10 in NDG Linux course).

 ## Step 3: Configuring server logging

+You will want to have maximal visibility into your system, so it is necessary to find out how to add more logging.

-lighttpd has modular design, so every new feature you need to add a module for that.
-This makes sense securitywise: if you do not need some feature, then you do not need to have a wider attack surface.
+lighttpd has modular design, so for every new feature you need to add a new module.
+This makes sense securitywise: if you do not need some feature, then you do not need to suffer a wider attack surface.

+> A web server access log is a list of all requests for individual files that people or bots have requested from a website.

 ```
 pi@raspberrypi:~ $ sudo lighty-enable-mod accesslog
 pi@raspberrypi:~ $ sudo service lighttpd force-reload